-- ICAM Subcommittee (ICAMSC) – A subcommittee of the Federal CIO Council’s Information Security and Identity Management Committee (ISIMC), tasked with aligning the identity management activities of the Federal Government.
+- ICAM Subcommittee (ICAMSC) – A subcommittee of the Federal CIO Council’s Chief Information Security Officer (CISO) Council.
+The ICAMSC is tasked with aligning the identity management activities of the Federal Government.

-- Certificate Policy Working Group (CPWG) – Advises the FPKIPA on Federal Bridge Certification Authority (FBCA) and Federal Common Policy Certification Authority (FCPCA) certificate policies
+- Certificate Policy Working Group (CPWG) – Advises the FPKIPA regarding Federal Bridge Certification Authority (FBCA) and Federal Common Policy Certification Authority (FCPCA) certificate policies.

-- Shared Service Provider Working Group (SSPWG) – Advises the FPKIPA on policy related to the FPKI SSP Program
+- Shared Service Provider Working Group (SSPWG) – Advises the FPKIPA regarding policy related to the FPKI SSP Program.

-- Technical Working Group (TWG) – Advises the FPKIPA on advancing Public Key Infrastructure (PKI) technology
+- Technical Working Group (TWG) – Advises the FPKIPA regarding advancing Public Key Infrastructure (PKI) technology.

-- FPKI Management Authority (FPKIMA) – Governed under the Federal PKI Policy Authority (FPKIPA) and managed by GSA, the Federal Public Key Infrastructure Management Authority (FPKIMA) provides trust infrastructure services to federal agencies.
+- FPKI Management Authority (FPKIMA) – Governed under the Federal PKI Policy Authority (FPKIPA) and managed by GSA, the FPKIMA provides trust infrastructure services to federal agencies.

 - Evaluation Program Technical Working Group (EPTWG) – Strengthens the FIPS 201 Evaluation Program and the evaluation of PIV components to meet the intent of HSPD-12.

-- National Initiative for Cybersecurity Education (NICE) – A partnership between government, academia, and the private sector, focused on cybersecurity education, training, and workforce development.
-Led by the National Institute of Standards and Technology (NIST).
+- National Initiative for Cybersecurity Education (NICE) – A partnership between government, academia, and the private sector that is focused on cybersecurity education, training, and workforce development.
+NICE is led by the National Institute of Standards and Technology (NIST).

-- Smart Card Alliance Education and Certification Programs – Various educational and certification programs offered by the Smart Card Alliance.
+- Secure Technology Alliance (STA) Education and Certification Programs – The STA offers educational and certification programs.

-- Trusted Identities Group (TIG) – Founded in 2015 as part of NIST’s Applied Cybersecurity Division, the TIG is committed to advancing measurement science, technology, and standards adoption to improve digital identity for individuals and organizations alike.
+- Trusted Identities Group (TIG) – Founded in 2015 as part of NIST’s Applied Cybersecurity Division, the TIG is committed to advancing measurement science, technology, and the adoption of standards to improve digital identity for individuals and organizations.